Wasa, British Columbia: Name origin

 The body of water was called Hanson's Lake, which became Hanson (or sometimes Hansen) Lake.
 Hanson Lake, officially adopted in 1954, changed to Wasa Lake in 1964.
 Hanson Creek is the outlet to the river.

+In the local Ktunaxa Nation, the word Wasa means Horsetail.
+According to the Ktunaxa creation story, the origins of Wasa, BC could've possibly have been derived from the word.